Mohamed Monther Mejri: Tunisian conceptual photographer finding human authenticity in portraits

 4 mins read

-“I find fulfilment in capturing photographs of people, focusing not solely on their faces in a clinical manner.
+“I find fulfillment in capturing photographs of people, focusing not solely on their faces in a clinical manner.
 Rather, I strive to unveil the authentic qualities that truly represent who they are.”

 Mohamed Monther Mejri was born in Tunis, Tunisia.
 He was influenced from an early age by his mother, Hafidha Mejri, and his uncle, Sadok Mejri, who is a painter, to love cinema, literature, and painting.
 Mohamed Monther uses portraits to question and depict society through an artistic lens.